top of page

 Working together

 Stepping into therapy can be challenging.
-Meeting someone new, making time, anxiety about expectations, judgement, and sharing parts often held tightly.
-I have been there, and for me the therapeutic relationship is key.
-I believe we each hold our own answers and therapy is an act of self-care, an investment in ourselves.
+Meeting someone new, making time, managing anxiety around expectations, judgement, and sharing parts of ourselves often held tightly.
+I have been there, and know how much the relationship itself can shape the experience of therapy.
+I believe we each hold our own answers, and that therapy can be an act of self-care - an investment in ourselves.

-When we first meet we will discuss your personal preferences.
-If we agree to work together then we arrange the time (and place) for sessions, and agree our therapeutic contract.
-I aim to provide a comfortable, confidential and holding space which is free from judgement for all my work.
-In the early stages our intention will be getting to know each other, and building a space dedicated to you which feels safe enough.
+When we first meet, we will discuss your needs and preferences.
+If we decide to work together, we will arrange a regular time (and place) and agree our therapeutic contract.
+I aim to offer a confidential, supportive space free from judgement.
+In the early stages, our focus will be on getting to know each other and creating a space that feels safe enough for you.

 You may decide to work in a combination of ways, or to transition from one way of working to another.